Alireza-Moh/whisperer-for-laravel-docs/settings.md

 # Settings

 By default, the plugin checks for the presence of `laravel/framework` folder.
-Plugin features will only work if one of these packages is found.
+Plugin features will only work if this package is found.

 ![Settings Page](./images/settings/project-type-standard-application.png)